wangyifan349/single-file-flask-drive/README.md

 - Drag-and-drop movement into folders.
 - Drag-and-drop movement into breadcrumb destinations.
 - Right-click context menus for file, folder, and blank-area actions.
+- Visually distinct square icons for folders, files, text files, audio files, and video files.

-### 🔗 Sharing features
+### 🔗 Sharing

+Sharing is one of the main features of this project.

 - Share individual files.
 - Share entire folders.
 - Copy share links from the browser.
-- Share management page.
+- Manage all created shares from the share management page.
 - Cancel existing shares.
 - Browse shared folders.
 - Download shared files.
 - Download shared folders as `.7z` archives.
-- Shared folder pages preserve the same basic browsing behavior: click folders to enter and click files to download.
+- Shared folder pages keep the same simple browsing behavior: click folders to enter and click files to download.

-### 🎵 Audio and video playback
+### 🎵 Online audio playback

+Audio files can be played directly in the browser.

+- Signed-in users can right-click supported audio files and open playback in a new tab.
+- Shared audio files can also be played online from the share page.
-- Online audio playback.
+- Shared audio files can still be downloaded normally.
+- Playback uses browser-native media controls.

-- Online video playback.
+### 🎬 Online video playback

+Video files can be played directly in the browser.

-- Playback opens in a separate browser tab.
+- Signed-in users can right-click supported video files and open playback in a new tab.
-- Shared audio and video files can also be played online.
+- Shared video files can also be played online from the share page.
-- Shared media files can still be downloaded.
+- Shared video files can still be downloaded normally.
+- Playback uses browser-native media controls.

-### 📝 Online text editing and viewing
+### 📝 Online plain-text editing

-- Signed-in users can edit plain-text files online.
+Signed-in users can edit plain-text files online.
-- Shared plain-text files can be viewed online in read-only mode.

 - Text editing opens in a separate browser tab.
-- The editor is large and screen-focused.
+- The editor is large and focused on screen space.
-- The editor supports preserving indentation and line breaks.
+- The editor preserves indentation and line breaks.
 - `Tab` inserts indentation while editing.
 - `Ctrl + S` / `Command + S` saves text.
 - The app detects BOM and common text encodings.
 - The app tries to preserve the original encoding and newline style when saving.

+### 👀 Shared plain-text viewing

+Shared text files can be viewed online in read-only mode.

+- Shared text viewing opens in a separate browser tab.
+- The interface is similar to the editor.
+- Shared users can view and download the text file.
+- Shared users cannot modify or save the file.
+- This is useful for sharing logs, notes, Markdown documents, code snippets, configuration files, and plain-text articles.

 ### 🗜️ Archive download behavior

-- Folder downloads are generated as `.7z` files.
+Folder downloads are generated as `.7z` files.

 - The app uses `py7zr` for high-compression archive generation.
 - Archive files are written to a temporary archive directory on disk.
 - The browser waits while the server prepares the archive.
 - After the archive is ready, the browser starts the download.
 - Temporary archives are automatically cleaned up after the configured retention period.
 - The default archive retention time is one day.
+- The archive workflow avoids loading the whole archive into memory at once.

 ### 🖥️ Interface behavior